Summer isn’t complete without my favorite vegetarian dish; Keto Zoodles with Walnut Pesto. Easy and delicious!

 If you are looking for a quick and delicious meal that also happens to be Keto, low-carb and vegetarian, look no further!
-Zoodles with Walnut Pesto is one of my favorite dishes, and I started making them after I got married even before I began to a Ketogenic diet.
+This Keto Zoodles with Walnut Pesto is one of my favorite dishes, and I started making them after I got married even before I began a Ketogenic diet.
 Zoodles were becoming trendy, and I was intrigued!

 It took me a while to learn the tips and tricks to making zoodles the right way.
 Because Zucchini has so much water, the zoodles can quickly become mushy fast but don’t worry, and I’ll share all of my secrets!!